nodecg/docs/docs/installing-new.md

 you can migrate to the new structure by following these steps:

 1. If you run multiple bundles, choose one of them to be the main project.
-1. Move the main bundle as a independent project root.
+1. Move the main bundle as an independent project root.
 1. Install NodeCG as a dependency of the main project by running `npm install nodecg`.
 1. Move the other bundles to the `bundles` directory in the main project root.
 1. Move the following directories from the previous NodeCG root: